 - Fructosamine estimation.

-In adults with type 2 diabetes, if HbA1c levels are not adequately controlled by a single drug and rise to 58 mmol/mol (7.5%) or higher, reinforce advice about diet, lifestyle and adherence to drug treatment and support the person to aim for an HbA1c level of 53 mmol/mol (7.0%) and intensify drug treatment.
+In adults with type 2 diabetes, if HbA1c levels are not adequately controlled by a single drug and rise to 58 mmol/mol (7.5%) or higher, reinforce advice about diet, lifestyle and adherence to drug treatment, provide support to aim for an HbA1c level of 53 mmol/mol (7.0%), and intensify drug treatment.

 Consider relaxing the target HbA1c level on a case-by-case basis, with particular consideration for people who are older or frail, for adults with type 2 diabetes:

-- Who are unlikely to achieve longer-term risk-reduction benefits - eg, people with a reduced life expectancy
+- Who are unlikely to achieve longer-term risk-reduction benefits.

-- For whom tight blood glucose control poses a high risk of the consequences of hypoglycaemia - eg, people who are at risk of falling, people who have impaired awareness of hypoglycaemia, and people who drive or operate machinery as part of their job.
+- For whom tight blood glucose control poses a high risk of the consequences of hypoglycaemia - for example, people who are at risk of falling, people who have impaired awareness of hypoglycaemia, and people who drive or operate machinery as part of their job.

 If adults with type 2 diabetes achieve an HbA1c level that is lower than their target and they are not experiencing hypoglycaemia, encourage them to maintain it.
 Be aware that there are other possible reasons for a low HbA1c level - for example, deteriorating renal function or sudden weight loss.